 - For items that cannot be sold (say, documents, or Christmas cards), also a symbolic $1, since according to customs, everything needs to have a value.

 Now, I know that some people have gotten away with things like listing all their clothes as a single item and putting $5 as the collective value, but that’s not the point.
-I also know many people who have had their stuff either revalued, held at customs for months or both.
-In my opinion, it’s far better to play safe, even if it means paying an extra $50 in tax than to take a risk and be sorry.
+I also know many people who have had their stuff either revalued, held at customs for months, or both.
+In my opinion, it’s far better to play it safe, even if it means paying an extra $50 in tax, than to take a risk and be sorry.

 All of this often raises another question, though: “Who’s to say whether my valuation is accurate or not?“

 And the answer is simple – it’s the customs agent.

 The bottom line is this: if your valuations seem about right, you’re likely to not go under scrutiny.
 In our case, customs didn’t even open most of our boxes.
 But the moment you try to be funny and value your $150 watch at $30 to save a bit of money, they’re likely to go through all of your stuff and present you with a list of what THEY think the real values are.

 That’s resulted in situations where, say, a lot with a self-declared value of around $1,000 has been revalued by the customs at $5,000.
 And that’s a situation that you probably don’t want to end up in, considering it means an additional $1.2k in tax.